Serving Stow, Bolton, Maynard, Hudson, and the surrounding area

 Estate planning isn't just for the wealthy!
 If you have people in your life that you care about, or any amount of assets, large or small, you need an estate plan that fits your needs.
 You will also need a plan if you are incapacitated for any length of time.
 It doesn't have to be complicated - I can help!

-You've built a successful life.
-You should take steps to protect what you've accomplished.
+You've built a successful life with your loved ones.
+Now, take steps to protect them, and what you've accomplished.
 An estate plan starts with a will, but it may also include a trust.
 Trusts are not just the tools of the wealthy.
-In fact, they can be used to reduce estate tax liability, and to protect and control assets for minor children.
+In fact, they can be used to avoid probate actions, and to protect and control assets for minor children.

 Don't leave your health care decisions to chance.
 With a properly executed Health Care Proxy, the agent you select will be in charge of decisions when you can't make them for yourself.
 Likewise, selecting an agent to have your power of attorney will allow for someone you trust to manage your personal and business affairs if you are unable to, including under short-term circumstances like an accident.

-The federal estate tax exemption is currently $5.49 million, but the Massachusetts exemption is only $1 million, which doesn't go far in these parts.
+The federal estate tax exemption is currently $11.5 million per person, but the Massachusetts exemption is only $1 million per person, which doesn't go far in these parts.
 I can help you determine your estate tax liability, and advise you on ways to reduce it, if necessary.